-Here is a list of overlay icons that come with Windows 7 | 8
+Here is a list of overlay icons that come with Windows 7:

 - Small arrow: This is the shortcut overlay.

-- Downward pointing blue arrow: This is the “to be written to CD” overlay.
+- Downward pointing blue arrow: This means that the file is still to be written to a CD.

-- Gray X: This means that the file has been archived to tape and will take a very long time to access.
+- Gray X: The file has been archived to a Tape.

 - Shield: This means that the program requires elevation to run and that a UAC prompt may appear.

 Given the changes in how people use computers, sharing information is becoming more and more of the default state.
-Most people have some sort of home network, and when you set up a HomeGroup, pretty much everything is going to be shared.
+When you set up a HomeGroup, pretty much everything is going to be shared.
 To remove the visual clutter, the information was moved to the Details pane.
 What’s more, a single overlay cannot express the different ways an item can be shared, so in order to figure out what the deal is, you have to go to the Details pane anyway.

 Overlays are not a good way of presenting information because there can be only one overlay per icon, and there is a limit of 15 overlays per ImageList.
 If there are two or more overlays which apply to an item, then one will win and the others will lose, at which point the value of the overlay as a way of determining what properties apply to an item diminishes…

-Have you come across anymore overlay icons or have any additional information on them?
+Have you come across any more overlay icons or have any additional information on them?
 Please do share!

 UPDATE 26th May 2016: I repeat, this post HAS been sourced from Microsoft – like most of the content on this site.